Medical Student Exam Policy

 - Exams are not to be postponed or taken early, unless for a compelling reason, e.g. personal illness or family emergency, or if approved by the Associate Dean of Medical Education

-- Students must provide a written explanation for all early, late, delayed, or missed exams and may be asked to provide supporting documentation for their absence
+- Students must provide a written explanation for all early, late, delayed, or missed exams via email.
+Documentation may be necessary in rare situations.

 - Students who miss an exam, unexcused, will receive a zero for that exam